 In this instance, you’ll need to grasp the fabric piece by opposite corners and tug on the bias until the edges align.
 If you’re working with a large piece of fabric, you may need a helper.
 Be sure to grasp the correct corners.
 They must be catty-corner from each other, and they must realign the threads in the right direction.
 With each of you tugging gently, you can shift the warp and weft so that the fabric becomes square.
 Take care not to over-tug, or you may misalign the threads in the other direction.
 Realign the selvages to check your progress intermittently.

-This process will make fabric square enough to cut.
-This is easier to do in fabric that has been pre-washed but that is not yet completely dry.
+This process will make the fabric square enough to cut.
+This is easier to do in a fabric that has been pre-washed but that is not yet completely dry.

 Following these tips will help you learn how to square up fabric that was off-grain so your projects turn out the way they’re intended.
 Now you are ready to learn how to cut fabric straight – check out my tutorial on 8 easy ways to cut fabric perfectly straight.

 Learning how to cut fabric properly is a huge step toward becoming a better sewist.
 Now that you understand how to find the grain of the fabric and how to square up fabric that’s problematic, your sewing projects will improve tenfold.

 And here is my YouTube video tutorial if you would like to see how to square up the fabric before cutting.

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to square up fabric, and follow me on Pinterest for more tips, tutorials, and inspiration!